fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/extensions.md

 This example features a fictitious extension to FIXM Core which models one class entitled “WrongFlight” (in blue on the diagram).
 This class defines a property named “gufi” that is typed using CharacterString.
-The extension essentially redefines the “gufi” property from the FIXM core model element “Flight” and loosens its format, allowing any type of character string to be populated.
+The extension essentially redefines the “gufi” property from the FIXM Core model element “Flight” and loosens its format, allowing any type of character string to be populated.
 This is an example of a FIXM extension redefining content from FIXM Core.
 It does NOT qualify as valid usage of